PHdeMONTS/GARCHMIDAS/README.md

 2) frequency as a string 'M' or 'Q'
 3) description as a string
 4) type of filter as a string: 'MAV', 'Constrained' or 'MIDAS'
-5) number of lags as a an integer
+5) number of lags as an integer

 ## References: